-Adult female consumers - With a tendency for the industry to aim marketing at men in the 2140 years age group, women struggle to find products with which they can readily identify.
+Adult female consumers - With a tendency for the industry to aim marketing at men in the 21-40 years age group, women struggle to find products with which they can readily identify.
 Our products will be presented and packaged in a manner that women will find attractive, and that will demonstrate that marijuana is a product for them rather than a male-dominated culture to which they must adapt.

-Independent medical consumers - While medical marijuana dispensaries will undoubtedly continue to thrive in one form or another, many current medical marijuana patients are merely regular consumers leveraging medical marijuana as a means to legitimize their purchase of adult-use marijuana.
+Independent medical consumers - While medical marijuana dispensaries will undoubtedly continue to thrive in one form or another, many current medical marijuana patients are merely regular consumers leveraging medical marijuana as a means to legitimize their purchase and use of marijuana recreationally.
 The advent of retail outlets will effectively eliminate the need for such patients to visit dispensaries to fulfill their marijuana needs.
 Genuine medical consumers with a good understanding of which form of marijuana offers them the benefits that they seek and new medical consumers who prefer to explore the benefits of marijuana through anecdotal advice or recommendation, will possibly do so through retail outlets rather than medical dispensaries.

-Market Channels - Retail sales of marijuana are strictly limited to licensed retail outlets, medical marijuana dispensaries, and, in the future, marijuana cafes and smoke clubs.
-The location, presence, and licensing status of these establishments are publicly available through a single online source.
+Market Channels - Retail sales of marijuana are strictly limited to licensed retail outlets, medical marijuana dispensaries and, in the future, marijuana cafes and smoke clubs.
+The location, presence, and licensing status of these establishments will be publicly available through a single online source.
 Regulations effectively preclude opportunities for online purchases as the transportation of marijuana products is strictly regulated.
 Similarly, home delivery licenses are not yet permitted.
-Volcann will sell its products solely through our licensed retail marijuana establishment.
+Hennep will sell its products through our licensed retail marijuana establishment and wholesale to manufacturers and other retail outlets.